aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_introduction_theory.rst

-Importantly, because :math:`\Delta \boldsymbol f` implies how each cell state will be affected after genetic perturbations, we can predict the cell fate trajectory under genetic perturbations by integrating the perturbation effects across cells over gene expression space, To visualize the cell fate trajectory, pairs of :math:`\boldsymbol x` and :math:`\Delta \boldsymbol g` are used in the same vein as the gene expression and RNA velocity vector to be further projected onto the UMAP
+Importantly, because :math:`\Delta \boldsymbol f` implies how each cell state will be affected after genetic perturbations, we can predict the cell fate trajectory under genetic perturbations by integrating the perturbation effects across cells over gene expression space.
+To visualize the cell fate trajectory, pairs of :math:`\boldsymbol x` and :math:`\Delta \boldsymbol g` are used in the same vein as the gene expression and RNA velocity vector to be further projected onto the UMAP